 - Once you restart your device, you will no longer receive prompts asking you to download iOS 13 over-the-air.

 As an additional step, it’s recommended that you delete the actual tvOS software update from your iOS device.
 You can do that in Settings —> General —> iPhone Storage or iPad Storage.

-That’s why we recommend trying to stop an iOS 13 update before it happens (prevention rather than cure).
+That’s why we recommend trying to stop an iOS update before it happens (prevention rather than cure).

-If you’re reading this after iOS 13 has been released to the public, most downgrade methods that worked during the beta cycle won’t.
+If you’re reading this after Apple released the major iOS to the public, most downgrade methods that worked during the beta cycle won’t.

 Mike is a freelance journalist from San Diego, California.

 While he primarily covers Apple and consumer technology, he has past experience writing about public safety, local government, and education for a variety of publications.